2dareis2do/newspaper3k-php-wrapper/README.md

 Now updated to add support for changing the current working directory, enabling you to customise your curation script per job.

+## Customising ArticleScraping.py

-Here is an example that utilises a Playwright wrapper:
+Here is an custom example of ArticleScraping.py that utilises a Playwright
+wrapper:

 ```
 #!/usr/bin/python